Rolf Tibblin: Motorcycle racing career

+A replica of the Hedlund motorcycle raced by Tibblin in 1965.
+Within a few years, four-stroke motorcycles such as this one would be rendered obsolete by advancements in two-stroke engine technology.

 Jeff Smith (37) leads Rolf Tibblin (30) during a race held in St. Anthonis, Holland in 1964.

 The Husqvarna factory stopped producing their four-stroke motorcycles in 1963, leaving Tibblin without a motorcycle for the 1964 season.
 He teamed up with a Swedish master engine builder named Nisse Hedlund who was the man responsible for the development of the Albin engine used to power Monark and Husqvarna motorcycles.
 The two men built a complete motocross machine in time for the 1964 season.
 Tibblin began the season strongly, winning five of the first six races of the season, but he faced strong opposition from BSA factory rider, Jeff Smith.
 Smith consistently scored points throughout the season and only once finished below third place, as the championship wasn't decided until the final race of the season in Spain, where Smith took the victory to claim the World Championship by only two points over Tibblin.

 Tibblin's 1965 season started with an accident before the first race of the season.
 Tibblin and Nilsson were test riding motorcycles in their hotel parking lot when they collided in a blind corner.
 Neither of the riders were wearing their riding gear and Nilsson suffered a broken arm, an amputated toe and a concussion, while Tibblin lost the end of his little finger and also received a concussion which forced him to sit out the start of the season.

 By 1965, advances in two-stroke engine technology made apparent the importance of lightness and agility in motocross racing.
 Motorcycles powered by two-stroke engines weighed significantly less than four-stroke motorcycles, thus took less effort to ride over unforgiving terrain.
 These advances rendered heavy four-stroke motorcycles obsolete.
-Upon his return from his injuries, Tibblin was forced to join the Czechoslovakian ČZ team in order to remain competitive.
+Upon his return from his injuries, Tibblin was forced to join the Czechoslovak ČZ team in order to remain competitive.
 He won the Italian and German Grand Prix races, but was unable to make up lost ground and dropped to third place in the final standings behind Smith and his ČZ teammate, Paul Friedrichs.

 Tibblin won two Grand Prix races in 1966 and ended the season ranked second to his teammate Friedrichs who dominated the season by winning eight Grand Prix races.
 Friedrichs victory on the ČZ marked the first time that a two-stroke motorcycle had won the premier 500cc division.
 In the spring of 1967, Tibblin suffered a broken arm while competing in a pre-season race in Sint Anthonis, Holland, forcing him to retire from World Championship competition at the age of 30.